kyma-project/cli/docs/extensibility/create-extension.md

     * `kyma alpha configmap get <resource_name>` - Gets only the ConfigMap with the given name
     * `kyma alpha configMap get --all-namespaces` - Gets all ConfigMaps from all namespaces

-9. Add another subcommand with the following functionality:

     ```yaml
     apiVersion: v1
     kind: ConfigMap